- Brief comparison between Intel 8 and 9 Series Chipsets

 - Boot Speed Test

 Gigabyte shipped its Z97X-SOC motherboard for testing, which was also used to test Intel Devil’s Canyon 4790K processor.
-The board uses orange and black colour combo and its aimed to attract gamers/ enthusiasts.
-In my opinion, having a motherboard designed and marketed specifically for extreme overclocking to a crowd where they’ll either use an air or liquid cooling solution (either closed looped, pre-built or custom) will make them look somewhere else, probably similar version of the board minus the switches.
-This is something that not just applies towards Gigabyte.
+The board uses an orange and black colour combo and it aimed to attract gamers/ enthusiasts.
+In my opinion, having a motherboard designed and marketed specifically for extreme overclocking to a crowd where they’ll either use air or liquid cooling solution (either closed-looped, pre-built or custom) will make them look somewhere else, probably a similar version of the board minus the switches.
+This is something that not just applies to Gigabyte.

-Don’t get me wrong, the opinion of mine takes a U-turn if its an open-case setup.
-This motherboard does not have the same intimidating pricing as ultra high-end motherboard with a jaw dropping price.
-It still maintains the ATX form factor and stays within sub-$200 motherboard market.
+Don’t get me wrong, the opinion of mine takes a U-turn if it’s an open case setup.
+This motherboard does not have the same intimidating pricing as an ultra-high-end motherboard with a jaw-dropping price.
+It still maintains the ATX form factor and stays within the sub-$200 motherboard market.
 Provided this motherboard’s layout is done well, you will never mind the physical switches even if you don’t need them.
-Its not easy to squeeze as many features you have and maintain the ATX form-factor.
+It’s not easy to squeeze in as many features as you have and maintain the ATX form-factor.

-Motherboards like this is probably designed to provide a ‘bridge’ between novice-in-progress hardware enthusiasts who would be interested.
-While we can talk about ‘how many user base is there’ all day long, what’s important is that whether such motherboards will encourage novice hardware enthusiasts to take a step further, maybe even creating a new generation of hardware enthusiasts from around the world.
+Motherboards like the Gigabyte Z97X-SOC are probably designed to provide a ‘bridge’ between novice-in-progress hardware enthusiasts who would be interested.
+While we can talk about how many user bases is there’ all day long, what’s important is that whether such motherboards will encourage novice hardware enthusiasts to take a step further, maybe even creating a new generation of hardware enthusiasts from around the world.